 Amy Winehouse also endured far more abuse for her appearance than Adele ever did as well.
-I am not trying to turn it into a competition, but it did make me a bit bitter a few years later to see many of the same media outlets that savaged Amy for her appearance, fawn over and kiss Adele’s ass for not using her looks and conforming.
+I am not trying to turn it into a competition, but it did make me a bit bitter a few years later to see many of the same media outlets that savaged Amy for her appearance, fawn over and kiss up to Adele for not using her looks and conforming.
 Take a look at these two vids from the Young Turks to see what I mean.

 The irony surely can’t be lost on Ana and Cenk.?

-However even with the media against her, Winehouse not only still managed to sell more with one album than many of her more conventional female contemporaries.
-Her look also became arguably the most iconic of any pop star from her generation.
+However even with the media against her, Winehouse not only still managed to sell more with one album than many of her more conventional female contemporaries, but her look also became arguably the most iconic of any pop star from her generation.
 Even more so than Adele’s.

 I certainly am not saying that Amy was the first non sexualized female performer and I also don’t think there is anything wrong with sexualized female performers.
 Its good to have a wide range of male and female performers, however I think its true to say that when Amy emerged; female and male performers who relied solely on their voices rather than their flashy image were not as popular.

 It was simply because that was the fad at the time.
 Amy however made it trendy again for more old school singers, who didn’t have to dance around in flashy videos, such as Adele and Sam Smith to enjoy mainstream success.

 Sadly however the mainstream media, and people like The Young Turks (who are the most vicious when it comes to judging a woman’s looks), will never give her credit for it.
 Ironically Amy is simply too unconventional for them.
-Still at the very least artists like Adele herself to her credit.
-Have always credited Amy for helping to pave the way for them.
+Still at the very least artists like Adele herself have always credited Amy for helping to pave the way for them.

 8/ She won the respect of many of the most prominent artists